hyphacoop/link.hypha.coop/README.md

 > https://`link.hypha.coop`/`keyword`

+For tips on managing and using these shortlinks, see the [Shortlink Guides](https://handbook.hypha.coop/guides.html#shortlinks) in Hypha's Handbook.

 ## Deploying
 We use this [Ansible playbook](https://github.com/hyphacoop/ansibles/blob/master/deploy-hypha-sites/deploy-site-link.hypha.coop.yml) to configure our reverse proxy and web server vhosts which also creates the directory to store the site files.